 Frequently Asked Questions

 The San Francisco Bay Area is full of opportunities in engineering firms, design companies, governmental and non-governmental institutes, and environmental sustainability organizations.
-You will receive help to identify local internship opportunities during the summers.
+Students will receive support finding local internships and jobs through weekly emails from the department, in-class assignments related to career planning and networking, workshops offered each semester to help students develop skills (for example, cover letter writing and interviewing) and USF career services.

 Maybe.
 The Engineering major has a lot of requirements in order to meet the ABET accreditation standards, but if you plan early and carefully with your advisor, you should have enough space in your semesters to pursue a minor.

 If you have a passion, you will find a stage for it.
-USF has excellent performing arts, sports, and special interest clubs that you can take part in, including a campus-wide sustainability design competition that happens every fall.
+USF has excellent performing arts, sports, and special interest clubs that you can take part in, including a campus-wide Sustainability Design Challenge that happens every fall.
 You can always start more!
+Engineering students have started the following clubs: Organization for Engineering Students (OES), Environmental Engineering and Science Club (EESC), National Society for Black Engineers (NSBE), Bay' s Own Boba Association (BOBA), Society for Women Engineers (SWE).

 The Professional Engineer (PE) license requires some years of work experience and exams, which start with the Fundamentals of Engineering (FE) exam.
 Industry professionals have looked over our curriculum and believe a student will be sufficiently prepared to take the FE at the end of our program.